clarkorcullo/SEA_ProtoType/README.md

 - Knowledge Checks: short quizzes per module, pass at 80%
 - Final Assessment: 25 questions, pass at 80%
 - Reflections: latest 3 shown on each module page; Admin sees latest 5 across all modules
+- Certificate generation: requires passing the Final Assessment and completing the Satisfaction Survey.
+Non-admin users must have a complete full name in Profile (first name + last name) before generating the certificate.

 ---